-2.1 - Campus Improvement Plan (CIP) The CAC will create Processes and Programs Performance Objectives based on Problem Statements and Strategies based on Root Causes #Board GoalPerformance Objective and Problem StatementStrategyMonitor(s)Fund /Pu Amound PP-1 1/2 By the end of the year, 100% of all T-TESS evaluations will be correctly rated with alignment to student outcomes.
-Processes &amp; Programs 1 Collaborate with district stakeholders from Continuous Improvement department and supervising Assistant Superintendent to conduct monthly calibration walks with the campus administrative team.
-Leadership Team and Assistant Superintendent None PP-1 Quarterly KPIs the end of Quarter 1 the campus will meet with the Office of Continuous Improvement to identify campus initiatives and dates of calibration alks.
-The end of Quarter 2 50% of classrooms will have been walked to conduct monthly calibration walks The end of Quarter 3 75% of classrooms will have been walked to conduct monthly calibration walks The end of the year 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
-By the end of the year, 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
-Processes &amp; Programs 1 The administrative team and teachers will attend professional learning on effective feedback techniques and how to create instructional look-fors.
-Leadership Team None PP-2 1/2 Quarterly KPIs By the end of Quarter 1 the campus will meet with the Office of Continuous Improvement to train of create instructional look-fors.
-By the end of Quarter 2 T-TESS alignment of evidence statements will increase by 50 % By the end of Quarter 3 T-TESS alignment of evidence statements will increase by 75% By the end of the year 100% of all T-TESS evaluations will be correctly calibrated with student outc hniques and how to
+2.1 - Campus Improvement Plan (CIP) The CAC will create Processes and Programs Performance Objectives based on Problem Statements and Strategies based on Root Causes #Board GoalPerformance Objective and Problem StatementFund /Purch Amount PP-1 1/2 By the end of the year, 100% of all T-TESS evaluations will be correctly rated with alignment to student outcomes.
+Processes & Programs 1 Collaborate with district stakeholders from Continuous Improvement department and supervising Assistant Superintendent to conduct monthly calibration walks with the campus administrative team.
+Leadership Team and Assistant Superintendent None PP-1 1/2 Quarterly KPIs By the end of Quarter 1 the campus will meet with the Office of Continuous Improvement to identify campus initiatives and dates of calibration walks.
+By the end of Quarter 2 50% of classrooms will have been walked to conduct monthly calibration walks By the end of Quarter 3 75% of classrooms will have been walked to conduct monthly calibration walks By the end of the year 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
+PP-2 1/2 By the end of the year, 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
+Processes & Programs 1 The administrative team and teachers will attend professional learning on effective feedback techniques and how to create instructional look-fors.
+Leadership Team None PP-2 1/2 Quarterly KPIs By the end of Quarter 1 the campus will meet with the Office of Continuous Improvement to train o create instructional look-fors.
+By the end of Quarter 2 T-TESS alignment of evidence statements will increase by 50 % By the end of Quarter 3 T-TESS alignment of evidence statements will increase by 75% By the end of the year 100% of all T-TESS evaluations will be correctly calibrated with student oute hniques and how to